 Technique or Treatment

-The procedure is performed in the operating room, with anesthesia providing sedation, and some surgeons may prefer general anesthesia.
-The patient is placed either in a prone or lithotomy position depending on the anticipated tract and its source anterior or posterior in the anus.
-If the anticipated tract is anterior in the anus, then prone is preferred and the lithotomy position for the posterior midline tracts.
-This positioning makes the internal opening more visible for the surgeon and the tract more accessible.
-The fistula probe (lacrimal duct probes) are usually required to explore the tract and its trajector, and most of the time, with chronic fistulas, the probe can be used to find the internal opening easily.
-If the tract is difficult to locate, then hydrogen peroxide can be injected gently in the external opening (utilizing the syringe with angiocatheter to enter the external opening), and with an anal retractor, the peroxide can be seen bubbling from the internal opening.
-This maneuver allows the surgeon to demonstrate where the tract would be using the probe.[9]
 Once the tract has the probe through it, then a vessel loop, a heavy 1 nylon suture, or a thick rubber band can be attached to the probe and brought through the tract.
-Both ends of the Seton are sewn together in a couple of areas close together, so the loop to prevent it from falling out.
-If a cutting seton is selected, then the Seton is gradually tightened externally over weeks.
-If a non-cutting seton is utilized, the Seton is usually fashioned from a vessel loop or other smooth non-reactive product and left loose.
-If the tract cannot be located, the surgeon should not force a tract at the risk of creating a false tract.
-If the tract cannot be located, the surgeon may work to unroof the external opening as close to the anal verge as possible and make plans for a repeat anorectal examination under anesthesia in the operating room in the following weeks.
+Both ends of the seton are sewn together in a couple of areas close together, creating a loop to prevent it from falling out.
+If a cutting seton is selected, then the seton is gradually tightened externally over weeks.
+If a non-cutting seton is utilized, it is usually fashioned from a vessel loop or other smooth, nonreactive material and left loose.
+If the tract cannot be located, the surgeon should not force a tract, as this may result in the creation of a false tract.
+In such cases, the surgeon may work to unroof the external opening as close to the anal verge as possible and make plans for a repeat anorectal examination under anesthesia in the operating room in the following weeks.
 In the meantime, the surgeon may opt for a CT scan or MRI of the pelvis with rectal contrast to see if the tract can be identified.
-The surgeon may use local anesthesia for postoperative pain management.
-Perineal dressings are then applied.
-The surgeon should dictate a meticulous operative note as to the depth of the tract, the site of internal and external openings as well as the plan for the Seton.[10]

 Complications

 The procedure has a few complications.
-Specific to this procedure is the failure to locate and drainage an abscess or to locate the fistula tract.
+Specific to this procedure is the failure to locate and drain an abscess or to locate the fistula tract.
 There is also the risk of creating a false fistula tract.
 There is some leakage of stool with the Seton, and instructions for cleaning should be given.
 There may be some bleeding from the raw tract, and this should be minor.
-Infections are uncommon, but if they occur, this should prompt either another exam under anesthesia or oral antibiotics if not severe, or IV antibiotics and exploration if severe such as a perineal necrotizing infection.
+Infections are uncommon, but if they occur, this should prompt either another exam under anesthesia or oral antibiotics if not severe, or IV antibiotics and exploration if severe, such as a perineal necrotizing infection.
 Incontinence is rare with the Seton placement.
 If the internal opening is not identified, then a recurrence of the fistula in a more complex form may occur.

 Clinical Significance